mateuszpolis/AgeingAnalysis/README.md

 A comprehensive FIT detector data analysis tool for calculating and visualizing ageing factors.

+## Problem

+In FT0, each PMT (photomultiplier tube) channel's gain changes over time due to ageing effects (mainly photocathode degradation and dynode wear from accumulated charge).
+To keep the detector response uniform and stable, we need to determine a relative ageing factor for each channel.

+That factor is then used to recalibrate gain settings and discriminator thresholds, so that differences in channel sensitivity don't bias the physics measurements (e.g., trigger efficiency, timing resolution, amplitude calibration).

+## Goals

+AgeingAnalysis helps to:
+- Quantify detector ageing by computing per-channel relative ageing factors over time
+- Compare modules and reference channels with robust normalization
+- Inspect data quality and trends through interactive visualization
+- Automate batch processing for large datasets and reproducible studies
+- Integrate into a launcher/GUI ecosystem while also supporting a headless workflow

+## Why this tool

+- Automatic end-to-end calculations with a built-in analysis module
+- Grid visualizations for quick spatial insights across channels/modules
+- Minimal user setup: provide only
+  - configuration loads (control server logs)
+  - configuration files (.cfg)
+  and the program performs the full analysis

 ## Overview

 The AgeingAnalysis module provides a complete pipeline for processing FIT detector data, including: